 The upside of all that is you won’t be competing with retiree “soft adventure” travelers who are finally getting out and about in the world.
 These trails are for the physically fit and the intrepid.
 Even if you splash out and rent camping gear, get an English-speaking guide, and have a gaggle of porters, you probably won’t spend more than $100 a day per person, including all cooked meals.
 If you carry your own pack and there’s just a guide and a horse carrying food, it’ll be far less.

-Gearing Up for a Trek in Kyrgyzstan
+Gear Packing for a Trek in Kyrgyzstan

 I did my six-day hiking circuit in August, which sounds hot until you start factoring in the altitude.
 We were frequently sleeping at 2,700 to 3,500 meters, as in higher than the peak of most North American ski mountains.
 In the heat of the day it could hit t-shirt weather, but at night it could be teeth-chattering cold outside the sleeping bag meant for sub-freezing temperatures.
 It’s important to pack lots of layers that can cover 50-degree Fahrenheit temperature swings and to have gloves and a warm hat for the night.